IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

         ./r-setup.sh

-In addition to downloading, compiling and installing the packages, the script will also create a system user :fixedwidthplain:`rserve`, and install the startup script for the daemon (``/etc/init.d/rserve``).
+For the Rserve package the setup script will also create a system user :fixedwidthplain:`rserve`, and install the startup script for the daemon (``/etc/init.d/rserve``).
 The script will skip this part, if this has already been done on this system (i.e., it should be safe to run it multiple times).

-The script will attempt to download the packages from CRAN (or a mirror), so the system must have access to the Internet.

 3. Install the TwoRavens Application